yuhko-msft/microsoft-graph-docs/api-reference/beta/api/teamstab-chat-update.md

 ### Example : Update tabs in a Teams chat

+> **Note**: The Scrum Board tab needs to updated with the new display name.
+The Automation will list the tabs in the chat, and if the display name of tab matched "Scrum Board", it will update the tab.

 #### Request

 The following example shows a request to get all chats.